-- · Pre-departure fees and costs, including but not limited to, skills tests, medical exams/ requirements to access the job opportunity. - Documentation/permits and associated costs of obtaining such documents and/or permits: fees, birth certificate fees, certificate of good behavior fees. - Transportation and lodging costs (including all taxes and fees): transportation and lodging the end of employment. - Arrival/On-Boarding including, but not limited to, new-hire training or orientation, medical exams/screening. - Other legal requirements including, but not limited to, deposits and/or bonds. - Any other commission fees. to improve the ongoing recruitment experience for workers.
+- Pre-departure fees and costs, including but not limited to, skills tests, medical exams/ screening if required by the employer or by law, pre-departure training or any other requirements to access the job opportunity. - Documentation/permits and associated costs of obtaining such documents and/or permits: new passport/identity documents needed for the purposes of obtaining employment, including renewal(s) required for the purposes of retaining employment, visas (including renewals), temporary work or residence permits (including renewals), police clearance fees, birth certificate fees, certificate of good behavior fees. - Transportation and lodging costs (including all taxes and fees): transportation and lodging costs, after the employment offer has been made and accepted, from their home in their sending country to the port of departure, transportation from sending country to receiving country port of entry, transportation from receiving country port of entry to supplier's facility or provided accommodations, border-crossing fees, relocation costs if asked to move once employment has begun, return transportation to employee's home country at the end of employment. - Arrival/On-Boarding including, but not limited to, new-hire training or orientation, medical exams/screening. - Other legal requirements including, but not limited to, deposits and/or bonds. - Any other commission fees. to improve the ongoing recruitment experience for workers.

-Confidential Worker Interviews: Interviews conducted by a trusted and experienced third-party, or internal interviewers in a confidential setting, for the purpose of understanding the recruitment process and identifying 1) whether recruitment fees and costs were paid at any stage of the recruitment process, and 2) the interest rate of any loans a worker has taken out to cover any charged recruitment fees and costs.
+Confidential Worker Interviews: Interviews conducted by a trusted and experienced third-party, or internal interviewers in a confidential setting, for the purpose of understanding the recruitment process.